bruvellu/cephalic-furrow/3-text/furrow.md

 ## Supplementary Figure 2

 ![Complementary analyses of mitotic expansions and strain rate.
 **a**, Increase in the apical area of individual cells within mitotic domains.
 A dividing cell increases its apical area 2.4 times during mitotic rounding.
 The individual daughter cells retain 66% of the parent apical area.
 When summed, the apical area of the two daughter cells occupy 1.3 times the original apical area of their parent cell.
 Scale bar = 10\ µm.
 Data from 9 tracked cells on a single *btd* heterozygote embryo.
-The center of the box plot depicts the median, the lower and upper hinges correspond to the first and third quartiles (25 and 75th percentiles), and the whiskers extend from the hinges until 1.5 times the inter-quartile range.
 **b**, Strain rate analysis in *btd* mutants.
 Cropped region of cartographic projections of *btd* sibling controls (top, n=3) and homozygote embryos (bottom, n=3).
 The membrane marker (Gap43-mCherry) is overlayed with a heatmap indicating the regions of increased strain rate in the tissue.
 The value is the sum of isotropic and anisotropic strain rates obtained through a particle image velocimetry analysis.
 We used the strain rates in the regions outlined as head--trunk and trunk--germ to generate the plot in {!@fig:mitotic-strain}f.
 Scale bar ≈ 20\ µm.
 ](figures/FigS2.jpg){#fig:apical-strain tag="Supplementary Fig. 2" width=100%}